solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ##### Deployment option tutorial lab links

-TODO: Replace MS repo links - [Classic deployment][Classic Deployment to PHP-enabled IIS server] - [Azure VM Deployment][Cloud Deployment to Azure VM] - [Simple App Service Deployment with Azure Database for MySQL Flexible Server][Cloud Deployment to Azure App Service] - [App Service with InApp MySQL][Cloud Deployment to Azure App Service with MySQL InApp] - [Continuous Integration / Continuous Delivery][Deployment via CI/CD] - [Containerizing layers with Docker][Migrate to Docker Containers] - [Azure Container Instances
+TODO: Replace MS repo links

+-   [Classic deployment][Classic Deployment to PHP-enabled IIS server]
+-   [Azure VM Deployment][Cloud Deployment to Azure VM]
+-   [Simple App Service Deployment with Azure Database for MySQL Flexible Server][Cloud Deployment to Azure App Service]
+-   [App Service with InApp
+    MySQL][Cloud Deployment to Azure App Service with MySQL InApp]
+-   [Continuous Integration / Continuous Delivery][Deployment via CI/CD]
+-   [Containerizing layers with Docker][Migrate to Docker Containers]
+-   [Azure Container Instances
-(ACI)][Classic Deployment to PHP-enabled IIS server] - [App Service Containers][Migrate to Azure App Service Containers] - [Azure Kubernetes Service (AKS)][Migrate to Azure Kubernetes Services (AKS)] - [AKS with MySQL Flexible
+    (ACI)][Classic Deployment to PHP-enabled IIS server]
+-   [App Service Containers][Migrate to Azure App Service Containers]
+-   [Azure Kubernetes Service
+    (AKS)][Migrate to Azure Kubernetes Services (AKS)]
+-   [AKS with MySQL Flexible
     Server][Utilize AKS and Azure Database for MySQL Flexible Server]

 ##### Compute and orchestration tutorial lab links

-Additionally, some applications are more than just a web application with database backend.
+Additionally, some applications are more than just a web application with a database backend.
 Microsoft Azure provides several compute engines with varying degrees of features and administrative abilities.

-It is recommended that each of the above scenarios are executed in the order shown so that a full picture of the steps involved in the development evolution are understood.
-This will also ensure that the necessary pre-requisite items are available to move on to the more complex deployments.
+It is recommended that each of the above scenarios is executed in the order shown so that a full picture of the steps involved in the development evolution is understood.
+This will also ensure the necessary pre-requisite Azure services and resources are available for the reader to progress to the more complex deployment examples.

 -   [Azure Functions][18]
     -   [Dotnet]
-    -   [Python]
+    -   [Python][19]
     -   [AKS]
     -   [Secured with MSI]
 -   [Logic Apps]